bicro/Sketchbook/README.md

 there are a few others as well and are used in the World.js
 code as .userData.data and .userData.type

-Replaced the boxman character with a Mixamo rigged to simplify changes.
+Replaced the boxman character to poc and simplify toon changes.
-Did a character switch with a Miaxamo character and animations and it worked
+Used a Miaxamo character and animations and it worked
-out well without too much stretch (door closing & opening)
+out well and without too much fakery (door closing & opening)

 ---